Medical Leaves of Absence

 Return from Medical Leave A student on a Medical Leave of Absence must notify their academic dean of their intention to return at least eight (8) weeks prior to the semester of the student’s intended return.
 The student must also complete the following procedures in order to return:

-- The student will be required to provide a letter from their treating health care provider, addressed to the Dean of Students, stating that they are ready and able to return to school.
+- As part of the requirements to return to the Cooper Union after a medical leave, students will be required to provide a letter from their treating health care provider, addressed to the Dean of Students, stating that they are ready and able to return to school.
 The letter must indicate that the condition for which the student was provided the medical leave has been treated.
 The letter must also indicate if there are any restrictions or accommodations needed to return to rigorous academic study.
 Additional details of what the letter must include will be provided by the Dean of Students to the student on leave.
 The requirements of the letter will be unique to each student’s medical situation.

 - All required documentation must be completed by the student and their treating health care provider, and returned to the Dean of Students.

 - The student must submit a formal written letter, to their academic dean, stating their request to return from their medical leave.

 - The academic dean will notify the registrar to reactivate the student record.